alanng10/Earth/Docue/a.md

 Third letter "A" refers to any class that is applicable to all.

-Fourth letter "N" refers to unit live that is applicable to all.
+Fourth letter "N" refers to unit human that is applicable to all.

 Fifth letter "A" refers to included any that is applicable to all.